 Referral

-Spontaneous Urticaria and/or Angiodema
+Chronic Spontaneous Urticaria and/or Angioedema (Adults)

 Scope

 Urticaria and angioedema may be allergic or non-allergic (spontaneous).
-In spontaneous urticaria/angioedema there may be exacerbating factors (e.g. heat, cold, pressure, stress, some medications).
+In spontaneous urticaria/angioedema there may be exacerbating factors (e.g., heat, cold, pressure, stress, some medications).

 Acute urticaria (lasting less than 1-2 days) do not need routine referral unless there are specific questions.
-This referral pathway deals with chronic urticaria only.

 Toggle all